Falling into You: Commercial performance

-Falling into You remains one of the best-selling albums of all time, with sales of more than 32 million copies worldwide, became the best-selling album of 1996 globally and the fourth best-selling album by a woman in history.
+Falling into You became one of the major commercial successes of the 1990s and remains among the best-selling albums of all time.
+With more than 32 million copies sold worldwide, it was the best-selling album of 1996 globally and is the fourth best-selling album by a woman.
+Its commercial results further established Dion as one of the world's most successful recording artists.

 Canada

-In Canada, Falling into You became Dion's second number-one album, after The Colour of My Love.
+In Canada, Falling into You continued Dion's strong chart presence, becoming her second number-one album after The Colour of My Love.
 It was certified diamond in November 1996 and has sold 1.6 million copies.
-Falling into You was her second album awarded diamond in Canada, after The Colour of My Love.
-Dion's 1992 eponymous album was also certified diamond but in 1998.
-Falling into You also topped the Quebec chart for fourteen weeks.
+It became her second diamond-certified release in the country, following The Colour of My Love, with her 1992 self-titled album later joining them in 1998.
+Falling into You also led the Quebec chart for 14 weeks.

 United States

-In the United States, Falling into You debuted at number two in March 1996, selling 193,000 copies.
-It reached number one on the Billboard 200 on the issue date 5 October 1996, in its twenty-eighth week, selling 132,000 copies.
-It stayed at number one for the next week, selling 130,500 copies.
-After falling to the third place a week later, the album returned to the number one spot on 26 October 1996, selling 136,000 copies, spending three non-consecutive weeks at number one on the chart.
-The best sales week for the album was on 4 January 1997 issue date with 370,000 copies sold, being the second best selling album of the week.
-With Falling into You, Dion scored her first number-one album on the Billboard 200.
-It spent 61 weeks inside the top ten of the chart.
-Falling into You was the second best-selling album of 1996, with six million copies sold, the eighth best seller of 1997, with three million sold and the fifth best-selling album on the 1990s decade in the US with 10,224,282 copies sold.
-As of November 2019, Falling into You has sold 10,900,000 copies in the United States according to Nielsen SoundScan, with an additional 987,000 units sold at BMG Music Club.
-SoundScan does not count albums sold through clubs like the BMG Music Service, which were significantly popular in the 1990s.
-It was certified diamond by the RIAA in December 1997 and twelve-times platinum in 2021, for shipments of over twelve million copies in the US.
+In the United States, Falling into You debuted at number two in March 1996 with first-week sales of 193,000 copies.
+It reached number one on the Billboard 200 in its 28th week and spent three non-consecutive weeks at the top.
+The album remained in the top 10 for 61 weeks, reflecting its long-term popularity.

+Falling into You was the second best-selling album of 1996 in the US, with six million copies sold, and the eighth best-selling album of 1997 with an additional three million copies.
+It ended the decade as the fifth best-selling album of the 1990s in the United States, with 10,224,282 copies sold.

+As of November 2019, Falling into You has sold 10.9 million copies in the US according to Nielsen SoundScan, with an additional 987,000 units sold through the BMG Music Club.
+It was certified diamond by the RIAA in December 1997 and twelve times platinum in 2021 for shipments exceeding 12 million copies.